denisRajlic/ticketing/README.md

   - it provides a structure, which all sublcasses must follow
   - abstract classes cannot be instantiated
   - when translated to JS it creates a class, so we can use the instanceof check

+#### Async Error Handling

+- to make sure our error handler works correctly with async functions, we installed a npm package called express-async-errors

+### Database modeling